 If you are a stockholder of record and do not vote by completing your proxy card, by telephone, via the Internet, by mail or online at the Annual Meeting, your shares will not be voted.
-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted as recommended by the Board.
+If you return your signed and dated proxy card to us before the Annual Meeting without marking your voting selections, proxies named in the proxy card will vote your shares in accordance with our Board's recommendations.